us-amlr/Casal2-krill-model-mcmc/README.md

 The repository contains two alternative versions of the krill model.
 The output files for the first model are in the 'biom' directory and the input files are in 'biom/config'.
 The second model alternative uses the simplex transformation to estimate recruitment multipliers.
 Inputs and outputs for this configuration are found in the 'simplex_rec_multipliers' directory.

 The two configurations produce different results.
 Because the data and data weightings are the same for the two configurations, they can be compared using AIC.
-AIC = 2K -2ln(L) where K is the number of estimated parammeters and ln(L) is the log-likelihood.
+AIC = 2K -2ln(L) where K is the number of estimated parameters and ln(L) is the log-likelihood.

 In each of the two configurations the negative log-likelihood is reported in the 'krill.e.txt' file labeled as 'total_score'.
 This score is -181.115 for the non-simplex model and -87.5165 for the simplex model.
 The non-simplex model estimates 55 parameters and the simplex model estimates 53.
 Hence the non-simplex AIC score is: